geoserver/geoserver/doc/en/user/source/configuration/logging.rst

 Advanced log configuration
 ==========================

-GeoServer the Log4J framework for logging, and is configured by selecting a logging profile (in the :ref:`global settings <config_globalsettings_log_location>`).
+GeoServer uses the Log4J framework for logging, which is configured by selecting a logging profile (in the :ref:`global settings <config_globalsettings_log_location>`).

-In addition to the built-in profiles, the logging configuration can be overridden in a number of ways, or you may create a custom logging profile, ot configure GeoServer to use another another logging library altogether.
+In addition to the built-in profiles you may setup a custom logging profile, or override the logging configuration completely (even to use another another logging library altogether).

 Custom logging profiles
 -----------------------

 Anyone can write a new logging profile by adding a Log4J configuration file to the list of files already available in the ``$GEOSERVER_DATA_DIR/logs`` folder.

-Profiles in this folder that match :file:`*_LOGGING.*` will listed on the global settings page and may be selected for use.
-The name of the file, excluding the extension, will be used as the profile name.
+Profiles in this folder that match :file:`*_LOGGING.*` will be listed on the global settings page as available for use.
+The name of the file, excluding the extension, will be presented as the profile name.

 Here is an example, taken from the :download:`DEFAULT_LOGGING.xml </../../../../src/main/src/main/resources/DEFAULT_LOGGING.xml>`  configuration, which enables additional GeoServer log messages to be included in the logs: